AdvancedCustomFields/docs/functions/acf_register_block_type.md

 To add support for inner blocks, use the `<InnerBlocks />` Component within your render template/callback to define an editable area.
 This special element will be displayed as a native "block inserter area" when editing content, and the saved "inner blocks content" when viewing content.
 Please note that only a single `<InnerBlocks />` Component may be used per block.

-In order for the `<innerBlocks />` Component to function within the React based block editor, your block HTML must first be parsed as JSX.
+In order for the `<InnerBlocks />` Component to function within the React based block editor, your block HTML must first be parsed as JSX.
 This can easily be done by adding support for the `__experimental_jsx` property.

 The following example demonstrates how to create the previous mentioned "Restricted" content block.